thodges-gh/ChainLink-Node/README.md

 vim .env
 ```
 You can also use POSTGRES_USER and POSTGRES_PASSWORD environment variables in the .env file if you set up a different user in PostgreSQL

-Use this text as example, but change the IP to your docker0 interface address if it's different:

 ```shell
 DATABASE_URL=postgresql://postgres@172.17.0.1:5432/nayru_development?encoding=utf8&pool=5&timeout=5000